ericmand/cuecard-page-92744/content/pages/index.md

     feature_padding_vert: small
     background_color: secondary
   - type: cta_section
-    title: Regain Control of your To Dos
+    title: Regain Control of your Contacts
     content: >
       Download CueCard and get back to celebrating life and its seasons — it doesn't get easier than this!